-So you have Microsoft Windows set to use Chrome as your default browser, but you want to use a desktop shortcut to open a specific site in IE. Creating a shortcut to a web document won’t work.
+Some web applications just work better in certain browsers.
+If you have Microsoft Windows set to use Chrome as your default browser, but you want to use a desktop shortcut to open a specific site in Microsoft Edge.
+Or maybe another website icon that will only work in Firefox.
+Creating a shortcut to a web document won’t work.
 However, you can open a URL using a shortcut to a non-default browser using these steps:

-- Right-click a blank area of the desktop and select “New” > “Desktop“.
+- Right-click a blank area of the desktop and select “New” > “Shortcut“.

 - For the location, type the path to the browser you wish to use followed by the URL you wish to open.
 For example:

 - Edge :